Insights from an ASC Expert, by Scott Bacon & Chris Stai

 Or rather, how do you maximize not only an investment in an ASC, but also the underlying real estate?
-The value of the ASC real estate can create significant investment returns for the physicians, but only if the lease terms are structured properly.
+The value of the ASC real estate can create significant investment returns for physicians, but only if the lease terms are structured properly.
 It’s a balancing act to ensure both investments, the ASC operating entity and the real estate holding company, are successful.
-With current real estate valuations for ASCs ranging from a 5% - 6% cap rate, which is the equivalent of a 16.5x – 20x multiple, it is important to consider and plan around a couple strategic variables in order to maximize value.
+With current real estate valuations for ASCs ranging from a 5% - 6% cap rate, which is the equivalent of a 16.5x – 20x multiple, it is important to consider and plan around a couple of strategic variables in order to maximize value.

 First Priority – A Stable Tenant